Psychic Friends Network

 The Psychic Friends Network (PFN) was a telephone psychic service operating in the United States in the 1990s.
 The company's infomercials were aired frequently on late night television at that time.
 In 2012, the business began to migrate to online services.

-Mark Edward, who worked as a telephone "psychic" for the network, has become a vocal critic of the PFN, and all psychics, saying that "the psychic business is built on lies".
+Mark Edward, who worked as a telephone "psychic" for the network, had become a vocal critic of the PFN, and all psychics, saying that "the psychic business is built on lies".
 His book Psychic Blues details what it was like to work for PFN.

 History

 Infomercial and telephone network business model

 The Psychic Friends Network was launched in 1991.
 It relied on infomercials to attract clients, and used a call distributing system to forward calls to a network of "psychics" working in shifts from their homes.
 This technology allowed the customers to build personal relationships with individual "psychics".

 According to the Slate article What Psychic Friends Failed to Foresee, "Psychic Friends infomercials had been among the most popular in history.
 Between 1993 and 1994, they aired more than 12,000 times, and at one point Inphomation was shelling out half a million dollars a week to buy air time on cable stations.
 It was money well spent: At its peak, Psychic Friends was bringing in as much as $125 million a year, most of it through infomercials."
 Slate reported that "the psychic business has tried to focus on establishing continuing relationships between individual psychics and their customers. ('I don't want just any psychic!
 I want to speak to Clarissa!')"